 Cost and Revenue

 A good illustration of the differences between design professional firms and construction contractors is their greatly different cost and revenue structures.
-On a typical construction project, the design professionals’ fees total to about 10 percent of the construction cost.
-The remaining 90 percent comprises the contractors’ fees.
-For typical projects, most of the contractors’ money is paid out as trade labor costs.
+On a typical construction project, the design professionals’ fees are roughly 10 percent of the construction cost.
+The remaining 90 percent is the value of construction contracts.
+For typical projects, most of the contractors’ revenue is used to pay for trade labor.
 Indirect labor costs like benefits and taxes may be about as expensive as direct pay, especially for union contractors.
 Compensation of the management staff is often structured very differently, having more variability in pay between junior field engineers and senior management.
 Nevertheless, due to the sheer magnitude of labor costs, overhead is often on the order of ten percent of the contractor’s fee and profit is usually within single digits.

 Standard of Care

 Contractors and design professionals are legally held to different standards.
 Construction contractors are obliged to perform according to the contract and are bound by the express and implied warranties of the contract and construction standards.
 The contractor is afforded control of their work within the limits of the contract and can transfer risk to insurance policies and other instruments.

 Professional services like engineering and architecture are governed by the professional standard of care, defined as the degree of care and skill of an ordinary professional practicing under similar circumstances.
 This standard is not perfection, since professionals must exercise judgment gained from experience and learning under circumstances that they cannot fully measure or control.
 As is the case with physicians and lawyers, there is no warranty associated with the services of design professionals.
 A warranty can be created by contract, but given the uncertainty professionals face, no professional can or should guarantee the outcome of their service.